EASY-EAI/manifests/rk3326_linux/RK3326_Linux_SDK_Release_Note.md

 **applications**:

 ```
-- remove the original gallery,video,music applications, provide the new application to replace
+- Remove the original gallery,video,music applications, provide the new application to replace
-- use the new camera application, that is compatible with the usb camera, and support the differents camera switching
+- Use the new camera application, that is compatible with the usb camera, and support the differents camera switching
-- various fix
+- Various fix
 ```

 ## rk3326_linux_release_v1.10_20190425.xml Release Note